anshu957/OrderChaosHNN/README.md

-> Also, the code in this repository is inspired and forked from https://github.com/greydanus/hamiltonian-nn
+> NOTE: The code in this repository is inspired and forked from https://github.com/greydanus/hamiltonian-nn